iltuoconsulenteit/DocCropper-Test/README.md

 - `points`: coordinates of the 4 corners (TL, TR, BR, BL)
 - `image_file`: the uploaded file

-After all images are processed, choose a layout (number of images per page) and use the **Export PDF** button to download the compiled PDF.
+After all images are processed, choose how many images appear on each page and whether the PDF is in portrait or landscape orientation, then use the **Export PDF** button to download it.
-The interface includes placeholder logos encoded directly in the HTML.
-Replace these `data:` URIs with your own branding if desired.
+The interface includes small placeholder logos encoded directly in the HTML.
+Replace these `data:` URIs with your own branding.
+A convenient place for custom logos is `static/logos/` (create it if missing) and reference the files from `static/index.html`.

 ---